shikamiya/my-qmk-keyboards/qmk-keyboard/split_sample/readme.md

 you can use alphanumeric letters as keyboard's name, but **can't use hyphen** .
 It causes build error.

 ### change settings

-this project contains working firmware settings, and you can follow this instruction to build your own project like this.

 #### bootloader setting